 Referees must recognize the difference between the men's and the women's game.
 Grabbing the swimsuit is huge factor in the women's game because it creates an unfair advantage for the player holding the suit - therefore, the punishment should be severe.

 Grabbing or holding of the swimsuit is a major violation of the rules.
 Grabbing of the swimsuit should be exclusion in defence and a contra foul in attack.

-WP 22.10 To use two hands to hold an opponent anywhere in the field of play.
+WP 22.10 To use one or two hands to hold an opponent anywhere in the field of play.
 This is a clear reinforcement of the interpretation of WP 22.9.
-A defending player using two hands to hold an attacking player who is not holding the ball must be excluded.
-Using one hand to hold an opponent must be punished equally.
+A defending player using one or two hands to hold an attacking player who is not holding the ball must be excluded.